PolyLiYJ/SLAttack/ReadMe.md

 ### To reproduce the attack success rate in our paper
 - Download the Bosphorus dataset at http://bosphorus.ee.boun.edu.tr/Home.aspx
-- Convet the dataset to text files, see dataset/readbnt.py.
+- Convert the dataset to text files, see dataset/readbnt.py.
 We use the farthest sampling from PointNet code to downsample the faces to 4000 points.
 - Run untarget attack by
 ```
-python Evaluate.py --whether_1d --attack_lr 0.01 --num_iter 100
+python Evaluate.py --whether_1d --attack_lr 0.01 --num_iter 100 --early_break --binary_step 5
 ```
-- Run the target attack by
+- Run the target attack.
+It is suggested to set the device as cuda to accelerate the computation.
 ```
-python Evaluate.py --whether_target --whether_1d --attack_lr 0.001 --num_iter 1000
+python Evaluate.py --whether_target --whether_1d --attack_lr 0.001 --num_iter 1000 --binary_step 10
 ```
 - To test ASR on different models, you can just change the args.model parameters.
-We have upload the pretrained PointNet, PointNet2, and DGCNN modelsto the cls/Bosphorus folder.
+We have upload the pretrained PointNet, PointNet2, and DGCNN models to the cls/Bosphorus folder.

 ### Get the structured light image